- What personal information about you we may collect

 - where claims are contemplated: in relation to any information where we reasonably believe it will be necessary to defend or prosecute or make a claim against you, us or a third party, we may retain that information for as long as that claim could be pursued.

-5.1.
+6.1.
 You have the right to ask us not to process your personal information for marketing purposes.
 We will inform you if we intend to use your information for such purposes or if we intend to disclose your information to any third party for such purposes.
-You can exercise your right to prevent such processing by not checking certain boxes on the forms we use to collect your personal information.
+You can exercise your right to prevent such processing by not checking certain boxes on our marketing consent form.
 You can also exercise the right at any time by contacting us as set out below.

 - provide you with further details on the use we make of your information;